-The application of shotcrete shall not proceed until the rock surface a MTO form PH-CC-702, Noticed to Proceed has been properly prepared according to this specification and verified by received from the Contract Administrator.
+The application of shotcrete shall not proceed until a MTO form PH-CC-702, Noticed to Proceed has been received from the Contract Administrator.

 No shotcrete shall be placed until all curing materials, and, in cold weather, all cold weather protection materials have been delivered to the site.